SaadKhanJadoon/Notes-App/README.md

 # Notes App

-An elegant notes taking app for Android & iOS built in flutter that uses sqflite for storage.
+An elegant Notes taking app for Android & iOS built in flutter that uses sqflite for storage.

 ## About
 Notes app is a flutter application used to store data locally using sqflite.
-I have performed simple CRUD Operations on Notes using sqflite.
-It will be good reference for one searching how to work with sqflite in flutter and saving data locally.
+I have performed simple CRUD operations on Notes using sqflite.
+It will be a good reference for one searching how to work with sqflite in flutter and saving data locally.

 ## Demo